Skip to main content

 Learn how to enhance the security of your account through performance and security audits

-For security recommendations, you'll receive suggestions regarding user password changes and user access passwords.
+Scroll to view security recommendations.
+You will receive suggestions for changing user passwords and user access passwords.
 A week's warning is issued if a password hasn't been changed in three months, while a critical warning is issued for passwords unchanged for over a year.
 Clicking the blue arrow to the right reveals a list of all passwords requiring modification.

 Also, you will get a notification informing users that Reserved Instances and Saving Plans expire soon.
 This feature provides additional performance and extra-security audits to improve the safety of your account.
 You just open the Cloudguard dashboard to see these notifications in the ‘Performance’ and ‘Security’ tabs.